Art therapy: History

-In the history of mental health treatment, art therapy (combining studies of psychology and art) emerged much later as a new field.
+In the history of mental health treatment, art therapy (combining studies of psychology and art) is still a relatively new field.
 This type of unconventional therapy is used to cultivate self-esteem and awareness, improve cognitive and motor abilities, resolve conflicts or stress, and inspire resilience in patients.
 It invites sensory, kinesthetic, perceptual, and sensory symbolization to address issues that verbal psychotherapy cannot reach.
 Although art therapy is a relatively young therapeutic discipline, its roots lie in the use of the arts in the 'moral treatment' of psychiatric patients in the late 18th century.

 Art therapy as a profession began in the mid-20th century, arising independently in English-speaking and European countries.
 Art had been used at the time for various reasons: communication, inducing creativity in children, and in religious contexts.
 The early art therapists who published accounts of their work acknowledged the influence of aesthetics, psychiatry, psychoanalysis, rehabilitation, early childhood education, and art education, to varying degrees, on their practices.

-The British artist Adrian Hill coined the term art therapy in 1942.
+British artist Adrian Hill coined the term "art therapy" in 1942.
 Hill, recovering from tuberculosis in a sanatorium, discovered the therapeutic benefits of drawing and painting while convalescing.
-He wrote that the value of art therapy lay in "completely engrossing the mind (as well as the fingers)…releasing the creative energy of the frequently inhibited patient", which enabled the patient to "build up a strong defence against his misfortunes".
+He wrote that the value of art therapy lay in "completely engrossing the mind (as well as the fingers)…releasing the creative energy of the frequently inhibited patient", which enabled the patient to "build up a strong defense against his misfortunes".
 He suggested artistic work to his fellow patients.
 That began his art therapy work, which was documented in 1945 in his book, Art Versus Illness.